-- Goal 1: Encourage the efficient management of the Town's natural resources. - Goal 2: Protect and improve the quality and quantity of the Town's ground and surface water. - Goal 3: Preserve the natural and scenic qualities of lakes and shorelines in the Town. - Goal 4: Balance future development with the protection of natural resources. - Goal 5: Protect air quality. - Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.
+Goal 1: Encourage responsible management of the Town's natural resources.

+Goal 2: Protect and improve the quality and quantity of the town's ground and surface water.

+Goal 3: Preserve the natural and scenic qualities of lakes and shorelines in the town.

+Goal 4: Balance future development with the protection of natural resources.

+Goal 5: Protect air quality.

+Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.

-Goal 8: Balance future needs for the extraction of mineral resources with potential adverse impacts on the Town.
+Goal 7: Balance future needs for the extraction of mineral resources with potential adverse impacts on the town.